BaseCampOps/gro_social/README.md

 There are two classes that you will work with in regards to users:
 `GroSocial::Users` and `GroSocial::User`. `GroSocial::Users` represents the
 class you will use to locate specific users or iterate over them.
+`GroSocial::Users` can be treated like a Hash when it comes to accessing and working with the `GroSocial::User` records.

+#### Retrieval

+Retrieval is keyed to the ID for the user you want to access.

 ```ruby
 user = GroSocial::Users[1234]   # GroSocial::User